evan-mick/personal-website-and-blog/src/blog_posts/quakeclone_ecs.md

 The setup at the top ensures that for whatever type definition you put, all of the arrays and sizing will be adjusted to be the max value.
 If I were to change entity_t from a char to a short, then all of the array sizing and values would be updated to accommodate (for char to short they’d all go from 256 entities to 65536 entities) This could quickly spiral to make all of the arrays way to big, but I put that in place as a start.

 Also, other ECS implementations usually don’t just have fixed sized arrays.
 Because the project is small in scope, it felt “right” and was easy to implement and made copying and setting data much easier.
 An alternative that I’ve seen is using 2 vectors, one that stores entity→index data and another that stores index→entity data, and with that when objects get destroyed you can move the top object to the destroyed index in the array and delete and/or ignore the top which maintains density.
-For a more thorough explanation, check here: https://austinmorlan.com/posts/entity_component_system/
+For a more thorough explanation, check here: **[https://austinmorlan.com/posts/entity_component_system/](https://austinmorlan.com/posts/entity_component_system/)**

+So there is an overview of the entity component system!
+A ton of detail was left out, and I am hoping to go more in depth on future parts.
+I am planning on writing similar posts for the network and physics systems.
+Thank you for reading!